 While Dash Hotel Seminyak may not be for everyone, with its over-the-top, ever-present quirkiness, it’s a hip and stylish yet affordable place to stay in Seminyak.
 It’s especially suited to fun-seeking 20 and 30 year olds, who will value the central location.

 Rooms at Dash Hotel Seminyak are regularly available from around $90 AUD per night.
 It’s worthwhile paying up to $15 extra to include breakfast.
-Click here to check out the latest prices and availability on Booking.com.
+Click here to check out the lowest guaranteed prices on Agoda.

 Note: The author stayed at the hotel at her own expense.